-I mainly look at the first 2 or 3 factors when choosing my antennas.
-As long as you are buying your equipment from a name brand you shouldn’t worry too much about it.
+I mainly look at the first four factors when choosing my antennas.
+Anyway, as long as you are buying your equipment from a name brand you shouldn’t worry too much about it.
 In my opinion we are not flying a rocket for NASA and there is no need to cause headache for yourself in this case :)

 But if you want to find out more about these concepts, both antenna-theory.com and wikipedia are great resources for learning about antennas.
-In the following sections I will try to explain what gain is and what radiation pattern can be used for.
+In the following sections I will try to briefly explain what these terms mean.

 Gain is an indicator of directional antenna’s range and angle of coverage.
 Higher gain generally means further range but narrower beam width.
 Antenna gain can alter radiation pattern as we will see in a moment.

 Radiation pattern (radiation chart) shows the shape of the radiation emitted by the antenna.
 These charts can tell where the weak spots are and how likely it is to lose signal.